AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ## Agda

 Agda is a dependently typed programming language and proof assistant.
 Its design and core features are described in Ulf Norell's thesis [@Norell:2007thesis].
 The latest documentation is available online [@agdadocs].
 For a book-length introduction geared towards beginners, see [@Stump:agdabook].
-We summarize here the core constructions and our notational liberties in relation to them.
+We summarize here the core constructions and our notational conventions and liberties.

 ### Basic Constructions